-The Psychological Characteristics of Leaders (PsyCL) data set is a collection of at-a-distance derived cognitive and personality values attained through analysis of spoken words.
+The Leader Psychological Characteristics data set is a collection of at-a-distance derived cognitive and personality values attained through analysis of spoken words.
 This project provides scores on both Leadership Trait Analysis and Operational Code Analysis.
 You can find the disaggregated data with suggestions on how to aggregate them below.
 If you would like to see a selection of aggregated data, find that in the table of contents under the DATA section.

 Full Data Set